Amirag96/angular-basics/README.md

 • **Angular JS** &rarr; to optimize project  <br />
 • **Node package manager (npm)** &rarr; to manage dependencies

+• **What's typescript?**
+Superset for JS &rarr; define type and variable is checked while coding TS doesn't run in the browser &rarr; compiled to JS (using CLI)

 ### CLI Commands:

 ```